 With the INRIX Cross Border Insights dataset, you can:

-• Track Directionality: Monitor northbound and southbound flows to detect sourcing and production changes.
+- Track Directionality: Monitor changes in observed probe counts of northbound and southbound flows to detect sourcing and production changes.

-• Differentiate by Vehicle Type: Separate commercial freight from consumer traffic to better gauge manufacturing vs. consumer impacts.
+- Differentiate by Vehicle Type: Separate observed probe counts of commercial freight from consumer traffic to better gauge manufacturing vs. consumer impacts.

-• Focus on Key Crossings: Analyze activity at any point of entry where the impact of distinct U.S.-Mexico and U.S.-Canada border crossings on industries can vary significantly
+- Focus on Key Crossings: Analyze trends in activity via observed probe counts at any point of entry where the impact of distinct U.S.-Mexico and U.S.-Canada border crossings on industries can vary significantly

 Why Cross-Border Visibility is Critical Under Tariff Regimes